Pregnancy scans use ultrasound technology to give you a sneak peek of life on the inside. Hello, peanut!

 Bonus?
 You might get a few screen grabs of life on the inside — the very first frameable picture of your peanut.

-As for what weeks do you get ultrasounds during pregnancy, no two timelines are exactly the same, here’s a rough idea of what you might expect.
+As for what weeks do you get ultrasounds during pregnancy, no two timelines are exactly the same, but you’ll find a rough idea of what you might expect below.

 It’s sometimes called the dating scan because it’s when your due date will be estimated.